Dragon-Wonder/Experimental-Platformer-AI/README.md

 ## Using the Project

 Most of the program will just run by itself because as stated it is meant to be an AI program.
 When the program is first launched it will create a config file called "Config.ini".
 You can change values in this file to change how the program runs.
-You should read the [manual] (http://google.com) Note that this is not done at this time.
+You should read the manual, under documentation.